IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_report_controls_info.rst

     The ID of the scan that is associated with a report.

+  control_category (False, str, None)
+    A control category value.

+  status (False, str, None)
+    The compliance status value.

+  control_description (False, str, None)
+    The description of the control.

-  control_id (False, str, None)
+  control_name (False, str, None)
-    The ID of the control.
+    The name of the control.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)